awslabs/amazon-timestream-tools/tools/continuous-ingestor/README.md

                         Number of concurrent ingestion threads (default: 10) --host-scale HOSTSCALE, -s HOSTSCALE
                         The scale factor that determines the number of hosts emitting events and metrics (default: 10).
-  --whitelist-region WHITELISTREGION
+  --include-region LIST
-                        Comma separated whitelist of regions (default: EMPTY, all) --whitelist-ms WHITELISTMS
+                        Comma separated include of regions (default: EMPTY, all) --include-ms LIST
-                        Comma separated whitelist of microservice (default: EMPTY, all).
+                        Comma separated include of microservice (default: EMPTY, all).
   --missing-cpu MISSINGCPU
                         The percentage of missing values [0-100], (default: 0).
   --sin-signal-cpu SINSIGNALCPU